 We welcome volunteers into school to hear and read with children.
 Volunteers say they enjoy coming into school regularly.

 If you would like any more information about our curriculum, please take a look through our curriculum policies below.
 If you would like to find out more about the curriculum on offer at Horley Infant School, please speak to the relevant subject leader identified in the 'Staff Organisation Chart' located in our 'About Us > Who's Who' section of the website.
-Alternatively, please feel free to get in touch with the Deputy Headteacher, Jason Walters, who leads the monitoring of Teaching & Learning within school.
+Alternatively, please feel free to get in touch with the Headteacher, Jason Walters, who leads the monitoring of Teaching & Learning within school.